 - Contact information and names of co-workers who might show a willingness to testify on your behalf

-Perhaps you were even injured on the job because of your employer’s failure to accomodate you.
+Perhaps you were even injured on the job because of your employer’s failure to accommodate you.
 If that’s the case, you could have a worker’s compensation claim on your hands.

 Fear of Retaliation